CentauriSoldier/LuaEx/README.md

 require("LuaEx.init");
 ```
 From here on out, all modules of LuaEx will be available in the global environment.

+## 🅲🅻🅰🆂🆂🅴🆂 💥

+#### Description
+These are various classes that help bring more OOP features to lua.
+These have been added by using the 🇨​​​​​🇱​​​​​🇦​​​​​🇸​​​​​🇸​​​​​ module.

+#### Functions
+- **queue** A basic queue class with obligatory methods.
+- **stack** A basic stack class with obligatory methods.

 ## 🅼🅾🅳🆄🅻🅴🆂 ⚙